 To reduce the implementation effort, we implemented a program that calls all the roughly 2,000 PyTorch operations with several combinations of parameters.
-For example, the program calls the addition operation with two tensors of all the possible data types and samples of tensor shapes (impossible to cover all as the number of possibilities is infinite).
+For example, the program calls the addition operation with two tensors of all the possible data types and samples of tensor shapes.
 The program then selects one of the functions we hand-wrote that covers the input/output behavior of each of the functions.

 The type inference results are sound, as our program covers all combinations of input tensor types.
 However, it is not for shape inference.
 As the number of shapes is infinite, we have to sample the input space.
 The used shapes were crafted manually to trigger all the known corner cases, and therefore we expect the resulting shape inference functions to be correct in practice.
-Moreover, when Torchy is run in debug mode, it checks whether the inferred type/shape are correct.
-While we did have some issues early in the development, we have not triggered any assertion for months while running dozens of models.
+Moreover, when Torchy is run in debug mode, it checks whether the inferred data is correct.

 We wrote 27 functions for type inference and 29 functions for shape and strides inference, for a total of about 600 lines of code.
-These functions cover the majority of PyTorch operations.